mark-torres/python-stuff/automate/notes.md

 ### Greedy and Nongreedy Matching

-Python’s regular expressions are greedy by default, which means that in ambiguous situations they will match the longest string possible.
+Python's regular expressions are greedy by default, which means that in ambiguous situations they will match the longest string possible.
 The non-greedy version of the curly brackets, which matches the shortest string possible, has the closing curly bracket followed by a question mark.

 	>>> greedyHaRegex = re.compile(r'(Ha){3,5}')
 	>>> mo1 = greedyHaRegex.search('HaHaHaHaHa')